TimoKorinth/pavel/README.txt

 The API-description is stored as doc-comments in the sourcecode.
 The final report for the Pavel project run at ISF Uni Dortmund contains a german-language user manual.
-It can be found at http://downloads.sourceforge.net/pavel/pavel_endbericht.pdf
+It can be found at http://pavel.googlecode.com/files/pavel_endbericht.pdf

 ________________________________________________________________________________

-Copyright ©2007 PG500 ISF Uni Dortmund
+Copyright ©2007 PG500 ISF TU Dortmund
   Christoph Begau, Christoph Heuel,  Raffael Joliet,   Jan Kolanski, Mandy Kröller,   Christian Moritz, Daniel Niggemann, Mathias Stöber, Timo Stönner,    Jan Varwig,       Dafan Zhai